 Studies have shown that drinking or two cups of beet juice per day can help lower blood pressure.

 Who knew a pepper could have so many health benefits?
-Cayenne has anti-inflammatory and stimulating properties that increases blood flow, helps prevent plaque formation in blood vessels, and strengthens the heart.
+Cayenne has anti-inflammatory and stimulating properties that increase blood flow, helps prevent plaque formation in blood vessels, and strengthens the heart.
 It also aids digestion and helps treat arthritis.
 Be sure to buy organic cayenne to get the most impact.

-As mentioned before, garlic is great for heart-health.
+As mentioned before, garlic is great for heart health.
 Add it to your favorite vegetable and meat dishes for a healthy and flavorful boost.

 Eating about two servings per week of fish packed with omega-3s, such as wild-caught salmon, herring, sardines, and mackerel, can be a great way to help improve your blood circulation.